CondeLucento/MCTables/README.md

 2. Enter the **page sequence**.

 The script then generates **ready-to-paste LaTeX code**, ensuring **100 % accuracy in the algorithm representation**.

+You can access the source code in the repository files or use the [Google Colab]([https://direccion.com](https://colab.research.google.com/drive/1DqE3bAAjAlz3yKFjbnRlixUpJeXvZfDs?usp=sharing))